-- If using an interpreter, ensure what the interpreter is saying aligns correctly with what the talent is saying and what is being seen on screen. - Ask the interpreter to review the edit and confirm it is correct. - Ensure captioning accurately reflects what is being said.
+- If using an interpreter, ensure what the interpreter is saying aligns correctly with what the talent is saying and what is being seen on screen. - Ask the Deaf person and/or interpreter to review the edit and confirm accuracy. - Ensure captioning accurately reflects what is being said.

-Deaf Australia - is a DPO and the national peak body for Deaf people.
+Deaf Australia - is the national peak body for Deaf, Deafblind and hard of hearing people in Australia.